YottaDB/YDBDoc/ProgGuide/commands.rst

 * A LOCK argument with a leading minus sign (-) "counts down" the process interest in a named resource; if the count on a particular lock reaches zero (0), YottaDB releases the lock without releasing any other currently held locks; a LOCK that releases a named resource not currently owned by the process has no effect.
 * YottaDB allows the "process interest" lock counter on a named resource to increment up to 511.
 * The optional numeric expression specifies a time in seconds after which the command should timeout if unsuccessful; 0 provides a single attempt; timed LOCK commands maintain $TEST: 1 for a successful LOCK action, 0 for an unsuccessful (within the specified time) LOCK action.
 Note that untimed LOCK commands do not change $TEST.
-* A LOCK operation that finds no room in LOCK_SPACE to queue a waiting LOCK so another process releasing a blocking LOCK can wake it, does a slow poll waiting for LOCK_SPACE to become available.
-If LOCK does not acquire the ownership of the named resource with the specified timeout, it returns control to the application with $TEST=0.
-If timeout is not specified, LOCK continues slow poll till space becomes available.
+* A LOCK operation that finds no room in LOCK_SPACE to queue a waiting LOCK so that another process releasing a blocking LOCK can wake it, does a slow poll waiting for LOCK_SPACE to become available.
+If the LOCK does not acquire the ownership of the named resource within the specified timeout, it returns control to the application with $TEST=0.
+If the timeout is not specified, LOCK continues the slow poll until space becomes available.
 * If a LOCK command in a TP transaction specifies no timeout or a timeout that exceeds the limit specified by $ydb_tpnotacidtime when 2 is less than $TRESTART, the process releases the database critical sections and generates TPNOACID messages, which may live-lock the process, possibly until the transaction terminates because it reaches $ZMAXTPTIME.
 While such a process may have an impact on system performance this behavior moderates the impact of potential deadlocks on other database operations.
 * An indirection operator and an expression atom evaluating to a list of one or more LOCK arguments form a legal argument for a LOCK.

 YottaDB records LOCK and ZALLOCATE information in the "lock database."
-YottaDB distributes the lock database in space associated with the database identified by the current Global Directory.
+YottaDB distributes the lock database in the space associated with the database identified by the current Global Directory.
 However, the lock database does not overlap or coincide with the body of the database files holding the global data.
 Only the LOCK, ZALLOCATE and ZDEALLOCATE commands, and the LKE utility program access the lock database.

 YottaDB maps reservations of names starting with ^ to the database file used to map global variables of the same name.
 If the Global Directory maps the name A to file A.DAT, YottaDB maps all reservations on ^A to file space associated with A.DAT.

 YottaDB maps reservations on names not starting with ^ to the region of the database specified with the GDE command LOCK -REGION=.
-By default, when GDE creates a Global Directory any reservations of local names are mapped to the region DEFAULT.
+By default, when GDE creates a Global Directory, any reservations of local names are mapped to the region DEFAULT.

 These two factors effect the following result in the programming environment: